pnp/powershell/docker/hub.docker.md

 * 1.11.0-alpine-3.14
 * 1.11.0-nanoserver-ltsc2022

+To find the version numbers please visit <https://www.powershellgallery.com/packages/PnP.PowerShell>

+## Contribute

+We love to accept contributions.

+If you want to get involved with helping us grow PnP PowerShell, whether that is suggesting or adding a new cmdlet, extending an existing cmdlet or updating our documentation, we would love to hear from you.

+Checkout our [Wiki](https://pnp.github.io/powershell/articles/buildingsource.html) for guides on how to contribute to this project.

+## Microsoft 365 Platform Community

 PnP PowerShell is a [Microsoft 365 Platform Community](https://pnp.github.io) (PnP) project.
 Microsoft 365 Platform Community is a virtual team consisting of Microsoft employees and community members focused on helping the community make the best use of Microsoft products.
 PnP PowerShell is an open-source project not affiliated with Microsoft and not covered by Microsoft support.
-If you experience any issues using PnP PowerShell, please submit an issue in the [issues list](https://github.com/pnp/powershell/issues/new/choose).
+If you experience any issues using PnP PowerShell, please submit an issue or open a discussion in the [issues list or discussion forum](https://github.com/pnp/powershell/issues/new/choose).

 ## Disclaimer